 In September 2016, Trust Council approved the final report: Community Housing in the Trust Area that included seven recommendations by the Local Planning Committee to improve Islands Trust’s ability to meet community housing needs across the Trust Area.

-are the first step a community can take to understand the gap(s) between the housing needs of its people and the availability of suitable housing to meet that need.
-Below is a list of Housing Needs Assessments completed in the Trust Area:
+Housing needs assessments are the first step a community can take to understand the gap(s) between the housing needs of its people and the availability of suitable housing to meet that need.
+Below is a list of housing needs assessments completed in the Trust Area:

 Northern Region Housing Needs Assessment, (Dillon Consulting, 2018)